djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-11-15-on-drill-music.markdown

 Drill, on the other hand, is much more depressed.
 It doesn't glorify a lavish lifestyle or (as Future sometimes does) lament the general malaise that accompanies a too-lavish lifestyle.
 Instead, it mourns dead friends, while both embracing and fearing -- but mostly just accepting -- the inevitability of more pain and more death.
 This is not a lifestyle that a person would be expected to seek out, even vicariously.
 So if I don't listen to drill for the vicarious hedonism, why do I listen to it?

 I used to fear that I listened to drill music in a "slummin'" sort of way: I wanted to somehow align my backstory with a harder lifestyle than the one I've experienced.
 But some of the things I've experienced are, objectively, tough.
 I also understand the extent of my blessings -- which, to be clear, is quite large.
-Because of my self-awareness of my privileges, and because of the toughness of some things that I have experienced, I often reject this explanation, but it lurks.
+Because of my self-awareness of my privileges, and because of the undeniable toughness of some things that I have experienced, I often reject this explanation, but it lurks.

 Today, as I listened to Polo G in-depth for the first time, I arrived at what may be my most conclusive answer.
 First, and most shallowly, I listen to learn about a lifestyle I don't know, but that people I know do (or did) know.
 I was largely aware of this before tonight.